verdaux/BookNotes/Phrases/Impressors 24.md

 - [ ] Is that all your imagination is capable of?
 - [ ] The spirit of the times is one of joyless urgency.
 - [ ] If you don't know what a button does, don't push it.
+- [ ] Capitalism is a poor way to determine self-worth.